srimchi/arduino-arcade/README.md

 ![How the Arduino Uno executes sketches (programs)](readme_files/flow.png)

+## Potentiometer

+The [potentiometer input](https://www.arduino.cc/en/tutorial/potentiometer) is passed as an arguemnt to the `loop()` function of the `Game` class using the integer parameter `potentiometer_value`.
+The position of the player cannon must correlate to the position of the potentiometer.
+That is, when the potentiomter is rotated to the middle, the cannon should be in the middle of the LED screen.
+As you rotate the potentiomter clockwise from center, the cannon will move to the right.
+Any time you are not rotating the potentiomter, the cannon should not move accross the game screen.

+You may find that your cannon has some small amount of jitter on the LED display.
+A simple method to help reduce this is called [input smoothing](https://www.arduino.cc/en/tutorial/smoothing).

 # Reach
 You may NOT implement pong or block breaker.
 If you want to implement snake, make it your own creative original version of snake.
-We don't want to see classic snake.

-Your reach must be complex enough if you want full points.
-Simply implementing powerups or a boss level is not sufficient unless you go above and beyond in your execution of this.

-We are most impressed by students being creative and implementing their own games.
-Seeing the same game over and over again is boring.
-Try to be unique.
-We don't want to see 20 implementations of snake.
+The most basic snake game will not receive full points for the reach.
+Be advised: Tetris is a **very** challenging game to implement using the Arduino kit and should only be attempted if your team seeks to push the limit.
+To help support your reach ideas, we can provide additional, duplicate, hardware kit items (e.g., wires, buttons, breadbaords, and potentiomters).

 From the basic use of the Arduino microcontroller, there are many extensions for this project.
 Here is a short list meant to inspire your team.
 The list of possible extensions to this project is limited only by your imagination:

 * Adding sound to your games and an LCD display for a scoreboard would be nice and is something you should look into, but this would not be a complete extension considering how simple it is.
 You would have to couple it with a few more ideas.
-* Program an additional game of your own creation
+* Program an additional game of your own creation.
 * Change the rules of the current game so that it has a more difficult implementation.
 * Write an AI that could reliably beat the game.
 The AI must be intelligent.

+Your reach must be complex enough if you want full points.
+Simply implementing powerups or a boss level is not sufficient unless you go above and beyond in your execution of this.
+We are most impressed by students being creative and implementing their own games.
+Try to be unique.
+We don't want to see 20 implementations of snake.
+Examples of reach ideas which may earn full points if well implemented:
+* A unique game of your own creation.
+* Another classic arcade game (see exceptions above).
+* A significantly upgraded Invaders game.
+An example is a game with a combination of interesting boss levels and new gameplay elements (power ups, invaders shoot cannonballs, etc.).

 # Proposal